vbenavente/data-structures/README.md

 ## Quick Sort
 - implement quick sort in python
 - a comparison sort, sorts items of any type for which a "lesser than" relation exists
+- it is not a stable sort, this means the relative order of equal sort items is not preserved
+- this is not an in-place sort, because a new list is returned

 ### Cited Sources
   - https://github.com/welliam/data-structures/blob/traversal/src/adjacency_list.py